 It is important to note that these federal holidays only apply to federal government workers across the nation.
 There is no such thing as a “national holiday” where the federal government requires states to partake in these holidays.

-However, as federal agencies are closed down, any businesses that work directly with the government are surely impacted by the holiday.
+However, as federal agencies close down, the holidays impact any business that works directly with the government.

 Each state individually chooses its own holidays.
 Given the logistical challenges of following different holidays, most states choose to follow the federal holiday guidelines as well as any other official state holidays of their choosing.